 That took a lot of time calling the various insurance companies and insurance agents who were willing to do in such short of time.
 But in the end, we found one but time was ticking on getting the insurance done in time before we can submit the application for a visa from the Embassy.

 Note – on the application for a visa from the Embassy, if you are applying for a big group like in my case, just make sure you make a set of all the documents for EACH of the applicants.
-Otherwise you will be forced to go back and get ready the documents again, wasting time and energy.
+Otherwise, you will be forced to go back and get ready the documents again, wasting a lot of time and energy.

 Challenge No 3 – USD3,000 Deposit Upon Arrival

 Be prepared to fork a lot of money at the airport once your plane touches down in Cambodia.
 Image source: Vietnam Holiday Tour

 This condition was something new imposed by the Cambodian Government to minimise the cost of accommodating foreigners who may be infected with COVID19:-